Function spaces for decoupling: Preliminaries

 For the other inequality, it follows from \eqref{eq:expressnorm} that, for all $y\in\Rn$, one has $|y|_{\w}=|\Pi_{\w}^{\perp}y|$ if $\w\cdot y=0$.
 Moreover, $|y|_{\w}=|y|_{\w}^{-1}|\w\cdot y|$ and $|y|_{\w}=|\w\cdot y|^{1/2}$ if $\Pi_{\w}^{\perp}y=0$.
 Hence one may use that $|\cdot|_{\w}$ is a norm to write

 \end{proof}

-It follows from Lemma \ref{lem:equivnorm} that the metric associated with $|\cdot|_{\w}$ is essentially the restriction to the subspace $\Rn\times \{\w\}\subseteq \Sp$ of the metric on the cosphere bundle from \cite{HaPoRo20,Smith98a}.
-Similarly, the square of the metric associated with $|\cdot|_{\w}$ essentially coincides with the quasi-distance in \cite{Frey-Portal20}.
+It follows from Lemma \ref{lem:equivnorm} that the metric associated with $|\cdot|_{\w}$ is, at small distances, essentially the restriction to the subspace $\Rn\times \{\w\}\subseteq \Sp$ of the metric on the cosphere bundle from \cite{HaPoRo20,Smith98a}.
+Similarly, the square of the metric associated with $|\cdot|_{\w}$ essentially coincides with the quasi-distance from \cite{Frey-Portal20}.